alexmatcov/infrastructure-security-tutorial/tutorial/step3/step3.md

 ## Summary and Next Steps

-We've identified **6 major vulnerabilities** in our infrastructure:
-- **2 CRITICAL** - S3 bucket and database exposed to the internet
-- **4 HIGH/MEDIUM** - Missing encryption, weak access controls, and hardcoded secrets
+We've identified **6 major vulnerabilities** in our infrastructure related to S3 bucket and database exposed to the internet, missing encryption, weak access controls, and hardcoded secrets.

 These are common real-world security mistakes that Checkov caught automatically!